 Wet coring bits mounted in a hand-held drill or on a portable drilling machine will drill a clean hole in the slab, but a series of holes drilled using a standard masonry bit will also do the job 3 .

-To create more surface area for the suction to act on, up to 10 gallons of soil should be removed from under the slab in the area around each hole.
+To create more surface area for the suction to act on, up to 10 gallons of soil should be removed from under the slab in the area around each hole for a radon mitigation system.
 This can usually be done by hand or with a shop vac.
 In cases where water is present under the slab, a sump pump may have to be installed.

 4 PVC risers typically come straight off the slab holes with only small offsets [K].
 Penetrations are often located in basement corners or near existing plumbing where they